01 Nov calcium and magnesium balance

 What causes costochondritis?

 Firstly, most sources on the web suggest that this ailment does not have a cause.
-However, I have it on the authority of a naturopathic / GP that costochondritis can be caused by a lack of magnesium, and can be treated particularly well with magnesium orotate.
+However, some medical professionals suggest that costochondritis can be caused by a lack of magnesium, and can be treated particularly well with magnesium orotate.

-It did the trick last night.
+It did the trick for me last night.
 After ingesting the last of these supplements with a calcium supplement, the pain reduced to a slight buzzing sensation.

 What is the relationship between calcium and magnesium?